- Policies & Procedures

 If your child regularly needs time out of the classroom, we would like to involve you as parents to help set targets for your child and to develop strategies for managing in the classroom.

-Please see our TOGETHER CHARTER for your information and for you to look at with your child to ensure they are clear about it.
+Please see our Learning Characteristics for your information and for you to look at with your child to ensure they are clear about it.

 We look forward to continuing to work with you in promoting a positive working ethos for our children.